John Kotter’s 8 stages of change management

 Hamel, Gary & Zanini, Michele (October 2014), Build a change platform, not a change program, McKinsey & Company

-2 thoughts on “John Kotter’s 8 stages of change management”
+2 responses to “John Kotter’s 8 stages of change management”

 I am currently a nursing student working on a professional change project that is using Kotter’s model of change.
 My group really likes the graphic created in this site and were wondering if you could give us permission to use it on a poster presentation?